Benny7075/GameTheory/README.md

 # Combinatorial Game Visualization: Nim, Wythoff Nim, and Hackenbush
 This interactive visualization tool allows you to play and explore three classic combinatorial games: Nim, Wythoff Nim, and Hackenbush.
 The tool allows you to play these games individually or simultaneously.
+The code for the project is found in the main.py and the AI.py files.

 ## Tool Features